 While major multinationals dominate hair care sales in Bosnia and Herzegovina, domestic and regional companies have established a stronger presence than in other beauty and personal care categories.
-These include Ilirija, which was the fifth-largest player in hair care in 2020 by retail value share.
+These include Ilirija, which is the fifth-largest player in hair care in 2021 by retail value share.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).